knative/docs/docs/eventing/event-registry.md

 - KafkaSource
 - AwsSqsSource

-Knative only supports automatic creation of EventTypes for sources that have a Broker as their sink.
+Knative supports automatic creation of EventTypes for sources, that are compliant to the Sources Duck type.

 #### Procedure for automatic registration